-Links to the current project and other documents are located at the bottom of the page.
+Links to the project are located at the bottom of the page.

 A proposed 20-acre neighborhood park site is located at the southwest corner of Carpenter Fire Station Road and Highcroft Drive in northwest Cary.
 Approximately 16.8 acres of the park land was obtained by a dedication from the Cameron Pond subdivision rezoning.
 The Town of Cary purchased an additional three residential parcels totaling 3.86 acres that front Carpenter Fire Station Road.